 Died in spring 2010 after earning a bachelor’s degree in information technology from Central Washington University.

 Earned associate degree in machine technology and mechanical engineering from Bellingham Technical College, direct transfer degree from Whatcom Community College, and a bachelor’s degree in mechanical engineering from Washington State University.
 Works as an electrical and mechanical engineer in Burlington, Washington.
 Recently bought a house and helped design a large test system for NASA.

 Earned a degree in medical anthropology and global health from the University of Washington (UW).
 Participated in leadership development programs, including UW’s Women’s Leadership Institute.
 Advocates for people with disabilities.
 Currently an independent medical and cultural anthropologist working on addressing disparities within the social determinants of health.
 She also works with LegalShield to help people access the legal system.

 Graduated from Eastern Washington University with a bachelor’s degree in sociology with a minor in psychology.
 Works at Spokane Falls Community College as a program specialist in the Disability Support Services Office, supporting students with disabilities with assistive and adaptive technology.

 Attends Centralia Community College, majoring in early childhood education.
 Plans to study psychology.

 Earned a bachelor’s degree in social science with a focus on environmental studies from the University of Washington.
 Works as a professional photographer in Seattle.

 Attends the American InterContinental University online, studying business administration.

 Short-term memory loss

-Works at the Stanwood Café.
-Volunteers at the local food bank, Stanwood Camano Resource Center, and the Sno-Isle library in Marysville.
-Awarded the bronze level President’s Volunteer Service Award.
+Works at the Stanwood Café as a dishwasher.
+Volunteers at the local food bank, Stanwood Camano Resource Center, and the Sno-Isle library in Marysville and awarded the bronze level President’s Volunteer Service Award.